nrbns/Regen-v1/docs/REDIX_ARCHITECTURE.md

 # 🌱 Redix Green-Tech Engine Architecture

-**Vision:** Make OmniBrowser the world's first energy-efficient browser that is buttery smooth even on low RAM devices, using less battery and less CO₂.
+**Vision:** Make Regen the world's first energy-efficient browser that is buttery smooth even on low RAM devices, using less battery and less CO₂.

 ---